toretest/strommaler-uiq/README.md

 ## Config notes using quasar

-1. Seems that we need to install quasar locally (added as an dependency in package.json) , to get it available under build process
+1. Seems that we need to install quasar locally (added as an dev dependency in package.json) , to get it available under build process
 ```
+npm i @quasar/cli -D
+   or
-npm install @quasar/cli
+npm install @quasar/cli --save-dev

 ```
 This give use new lines in package.json:
 ```